apify/crawlee-python/README.md

 Same as for `HttpCrawler`, since `BeautifulSoupCrawler` uses raw HTTP requests to download web pages, it is very fast and efficient on data bandwidth.
-However, if the target website requires JavaScript to display the content, you might need to use `PlaywrightCrawler` instead, because it loads the pages using a full-featured headless Chrome browser.
+However, if the target website requires JavaScript to display the content, you might need to use `PlaywrightCrawler` instead, because it loads the pages using a full-featured headless browser (Chrome, Firefox or others).

 `BeautifulSoupCrawler` downloads each URL using a plain HTTP request, parses the HTML content using BeautifulSoup and then invokes the user-provided request handler to extract page data using an interface to the